ausgerechnet/cwb-ccc/README.md

 (annotations _name_, _parliamentary\_group_, _party_, _position_,
 _role_, _who_).

+The corpus is located in this [repository](tests/test-corpora/), but you will have to manually update the path to the binary data files (line 10 of the [registry file](tests/test-corpora/registry/germaparl8613)), since the CWB requires an absolute path here.

-The module is tested using pytest.
+You can test the module using pytest.
 Make sure you install all development dependencies:

 	pip install --dev

-You can then
+You can then simply

 	make test

 and

 	make coverage

 ## Acknowledgements ##
 The module relies on